metin/ProAngularJS-Repo/README.md

 071-services-creation-provider-config: Illustrates how to leverage the Module.provider method to create a configurable service.

 072-services-window-object: Illustrates how to use the $window service to access the DOM window object that for example gives you access to the alert() method.

+073-services-document-object: Illustrates how to use the $document object to access the DOM document and register an event handler for a button.